rev087/ng-inspector/CONTRIBUTING.md

 # Contributing

+More tests are always welcome.
+Pull requests containing new features _must_ include tests for these features.

 ## Installing development dependencies

 Run `npm install` (npm comes bundled with [node.js](http://nodejs.org)) to install all the development dependencies to build and test the project.